CheetahO/cheetaho-wp-image-optimizer/readme.txt

 > * ONE API key for multiple sites
 > * Lossless or lossy optimization
 > * Optimization Statistics and History
-> * 'Bulk' optimize all the existing images in Media Library.
+> * 'Bulk' optimize all the existing images in Media Library
-> * It is safe to test and use the plugin: all the original images are stored in backup folder (optional feature, you can disable it).
+> * It is safe to test and use the plugin: all the original images are stored in backup folder (optional feature, you can disable it)
-> * Skip already optimized images.
+> * Skip already optimized images
-> * Optimize thumbnails as well.
+> * Optimize thumbnails as well
 > * Works with both HTTPS and HTTP websites
 > * Works with eCommerce websites using WooCommerce plugin
+> * Keep or remove EXIF data from your images, compress images with lossless option.
+This option is great for photographers
+> * Able to compress JPG, PNG, GIF images
+> * Option to deactivate auto-optimizing images on image upload

 > Need more?
 Have a look at our plans: http://cheetaho.com/pricing/